ticky/dotfiles/readme.md

 ### Single-Platform

-This supports two kinds of platform-specific functionality;
+This supports three kinds of platform-specific functionality;

 1. Platform-specific `bin` directories
 2. Platform-specific `~` includes
+3. Platform-specific `zshrc` includes

 The install script will manage this automatically.
 You can find these under `dotfiles/platforms`.

 * Files in `dotfiles/platforms/{platform}/bin` are automatically available in your `$PATH`.

 * Files in `dotfiles/platforms/{platform}/home` are either symlinked (editing `~/{file}` updates `dotfiles/platforms/{platform}/file` - platform-specific includes are only possible if the file is executable) or concatenated (appended; this allows platform-specific stuff to be added to files which aren't executed).

+* Files in `dotfiles/platforms/{platform}/zsh` are loaded by `.zshrc` (and thus, only when running `zsh`), in the following order;
+	1. `path.zsh` - settings for `$PATH` go here
+	2. All files except `path.zsh` and `completion.zsh`, in alphabetical order - general settings and custom categorisation goes here
+	3. `completion.zsh` - completion settings go here

 This setup includes a helper function for this called `platformbindir`.
 Running this will;
 * create the platform-specific `bin` directory if it doesn't already exist